-When you withdraw a job application, it means that you have decided to remove your candidacy from the list of potential candidates for a particular job.
-This can happen at any point in the hiring process, from submitting your resume to attending an interview.
+When you withdraw a job application, it means you have decided to remove yourself from consideration for a particular role.
+This can happen at any stage of the hiring process—from submitting your resume to attending interviews.

 Reasons for Withdrawing a Job Application